syedrakib/RSF-AccessControl/README.md

 **Import the package and create an object of `PermissionsConfiguration` class.
 We will call it `pc` for this documentation.**

     from rsf_pyrmissions.utils import PermissionsConfiguration
-    pc = PermissionsConfiguration()
+    pc = PermissionsConfiguration(is_registration_required=False)

-We could (optionally) pass in a boolean `is_registration_required` argument in this statement.
-However, for this quick demo purpose, we will keep it blank (which defaults to `False`) and, hence, remove such constraints for requiring registrations.
+In a production system, we should pass in a boolean `True` for the `is_registration_required` argument in this object instantiation statement.
+However, for this demo purpose, we will set it to `False` and, hence, avoid any requirements for registrations - we will discuss the importance of registrations a little later below.

-However, for production purposes, it is highly recommended to set this value to `True`.
-We shall discuss its importance later.

 # Setting privileges for roles and users